falko-buschke/SA_LPI/README.md

 ## Required libraries

 The code presented here relies on the dedicated `rlpi (v0.1.0)` package for calculating the *Living Planet Index*.
 This code is not on the official CRAN repository, so it must be accessed and installed directly from the [rlpi GitHub repository](https://github.com/Zoological-Society-of-London/rlpi), which also requires the `devtools (v2.4.5.)` package.
 The code needed to install these packages is included in the R-scripts.

 **Note:** This code runs without error using R version `4.1.3` but users with more recent version have reported errors with the `create_infile` function in the `rlpi` package.
-Please refer to [rlpi GitHub repository](https://github.com/Zoological-Society-of-London/rlpi) should you have any difficulties installin the `rlpi` package.
+Please refer to [rlpi GitHub repository](https://github.com/Zoological-Society-of-London/rlpi) should you have any difficulties installing the `rlpi` package.

 ```
 # Start by installing and loading 'devtools' package, which is needed to install the 'rlpi' package from GitHub